vincentkua/stockxyz/readme.md

 ## Description

 Create by Kua Zi Lin for IBF B2 Mini-Project (TFIP 2023 Batch 2 Jan 03 2023).
 This project consist of 2 parts , client(Angular) and server(Spring-boot).
 SQL Database Initialisation code was included in the stockserver folder.
-Both Client App and Server has been hosted on railway[https://stockxyz-production.up.railway.app/]
+Both Client App and Server has been hosted on [https://stockxyz-production.up.railway.app/] and [https://stockxyz.online/]

 ## Table of Contents